duarteocarmo/BigData_WikipediaInspector/index.md

 It was a long, tedious and lonely road but here it is (I think).
 Instead of writting a report on share latex, I decided to make a website explaining my solution.
 Like this I can include code snippets, links to the repo and much more.

-PS: I will also send and markdown file so that you can make sure I didn't change anything after the delivery date.
+PS: I will also send a markdown file so that you can make sure I didn't change anything after the delivery date.

 The solution has severall parts: